AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/identity-crosswalk.md

 >[!AVAILABILITY]
 >
 >Adobe Real-Time Customer Data Platform (CDP) Collaboration is currently an alpha product, available to select customers.
 Contact your Adobe representative to learn more.
+>
+>You will at all times be bound by the terms and conditions in the non-disclosure agreement(s) you have executed.
+Contact your Adobe representative to if you have any questions.

 Learn all about identity crosswalks in Real-Time CDP Collaboration, including how to bring identity crosswalks in from different sources, and how to manage identity crosswalks.